casper-network/docs-archive/implementation/serialization-standard.rst

 Contracts
 ~~~~~~~~~

-Contracts are a special value type because they contain the on-chain logic of the applications running on the CasperLabs system.
+Contracts are a special value type because they contain the on-chain logic of the applications running on the Casper network.
 A *contract* contains the following data:

 -  a `wasm module <https://webassembly.org/docs/modules/>`__
 -  a collection of named keys